coderitual/place/README.md

 <p align="center"><img src="https://github.com/coderitual/react-direct/blob/master/media/logo.png"></p>
 <p align="center"><em><strong>Ready-to-Use UI Solutions for React</strong></em></p>
-</strong></em></p>

-# React Direct
 ## Introduction
-This is an attempt to create fully functional react application using modern approaches.
-The idea behind is to leverage old and battle tested concepts on the new ground and provide useful UI and code patterns for your project.
+This is fully functional react application using modern approaches.
+The idea behind is to leverage cutting edge ideas to provide useful UI and code patterns for your project.
 It covers basic areas such as: __*routing, data fetching, animations & transitions, shared state*__ but also more specific UI concepts.
 All these topics are grouped into folders in the way which helps you find an interesting piece of code.

 ## Features
 Principles which drive this project are as follows: